 There are several considerations that surgeons take into account when determining whether or not this operation is appropriate for those who have had sleeve gastrectomy surgery before.
 Many of these variables include the following:

-- The amount of weight you lost after your previous procedure
+The amount of weight you lost after your previous procedure

-- Any side effects or complications that you encountered after your first sleeve gastrectomy procedure
+Any side effects or complications that you encountered after your first sleeve gastrectomy procedure

-- Whether you have developed any medical conditions since the last time you had surgery, which could affect the healing process or raise your risk of complications with gastric sleeve revision surgery
+Whether you have developed any medical conditions since the last time you had surgery, which could affect the healing process or raise your risk of complications with gastric sleeve revision surgery

-- The amount of experience your previous surgeon had, which can indicate how effective that procedure was
+The amount of experience your previous surgeon had, which can indicate how effective that procedure was.

-How to prepare for the procedure
+How to prepare for a gastric revision procedure?

 Before surgery, you should consume a lot of protein to compensate your body for its needs after surgery, as you can lose weight quickly.
 It is also recommended to take multivitamins.
 Your doctors will be able to send you detailed nutritional recommendations to suit your individual needs.